sheoak/featherbox/README.md

     });

-The the example file for more details.
+Sea the example file for more details.